 9 - When competing, how do you feel in the last 60/80 meters when lactic acid builds up?
 Do you think buffer systems like beta alanine are effective?

 It is difficult to explain, when you leave you know it will be a pain, but you are the first to want to search for it to know that you are going beyond what you thought were your limits.
 The final straight of the 400 is at the same time the scariest and most adrenaline-pumping thing of my life.
 Beta alanine and other buffers such as bicarbonate help me not so much to feel the accumulation of lactate in the muscles and blood as in terms of performance: at the same level in terms of fatigue, the drop in speed on the final is greatly decreased.

 10 - Classic question;) What is your favorite Syform product and why?

 In reality there are at least 2, for two different reasons.
 First I would say the Diamond Whey proteins because in addition to having all the characteristics that make it a super product for post workout supplementation, they are good and I can drink them even after intense efforts without problems.
 The second is the omega 3 Efa Blu: in the past the omega 3 capsules occasionally gave me some digestive problems, with these from Syform honestly it has not happened anymore.
-I recently also tried the bars from the Red Fitness line.
+I recently also tried the Red Mass bars from the Sport category.
 I was a bit reluctant initially because in general I am not a lover of bars, especially at the end of training I find it hard to eat them.
 These are definitely tastier, rich in all the macro nutrients and with a high protein concentration, excellent as a post workout or snack.